 Window seats don’t offer direct aisle access.
 Passengers seated in the first row may be bothered by the galley’s noise and passengers going to or returning from the lavatories.
 I also suggest avoiding the last row of Business Class, which is close to the Economy bassinet seats.

 Although I did not expect much from the food, given the short duration of the flight, I was utterly disappointed by the meal I received, especially from the national carrier of a country that is renowned all over the globe for its delicious cuisine.
 The meal consisted of a sandwich with chicken and a bad tasting mayonnaise, a poor salad, and a brownie.
 The taste and the presentation of the meal were unappetizing and not acceptable for Business Class (nor Economy Class).
 Bad points for SAA!

-SAA states the following on its website: “Thanks to our on demand inflight entertainment system, boredom is not an option on SAA.
-With over 100 movies to enjoy, up to 100 TV features including series, comedy and kids programming.
-170 audio albums, 14 radio channels and 15 games, there’s plenty to choose from”.
-Unfortunately, none of that was available during the short flight, so I assume they only offer inflight entertainment on their longhaul flights.
-The only two features I had access to on my small screen with bad resolution, were an old-fashioned flight map, and the view from a tail camera.
+SAA states the following on its website: “Thanks to our on-demand inflight entertainment system, boredom is not an option on SAA.
+With over 100 movies to enjoy, up to 100 TV features including series, comedy, and kids programming.
+170 audio albums, 14 radio channels, and 15 games, there’s plenty to choose from”.
+Unfortunately, none of that was available during the short flight, so I assume they only offer inflight entertainment on their long-haul flights.
+The only two features I had access to on our small screen with bad resolution were an old-fashioned flight map and the view from a tail camera.

 Staff On South African Airways

-The South African crew on this flight were lovely, professional and made time to have a chat with most passengers in Business Class.
-I admit that I am in love with South Africa and its people, so I am very biassed, but I would fly SAA again in a heartbeat, simply because of its wonderful crew.
+The South African crew on this flight were lovely, professional, and made time to have a chat with most passengers in Business Class.
+I admit that I am in love with South Africa and its people, so I am very biased, but I would fly SAA again in a heartbeat, simply because of its wonderful crew.